JoeyStanley/real/_posts/2017-12-22-a-tutorial-on-extracting-formants-in-praat.md

 # Loop through the intervals

 What we now need to do is construct a <span class="praat"><span class="k">`for`</span></span> loop.
 This is something that can be done in virtually every programming language.
-We tell Praat to execute the same command some prespecified number of times.
+We tell Praat to execute the same command some pre-specified number of times.
 In this case, we want to do analyze and extract information from potentially all 534 intervals in the phoneme tier, so we'll run a loop 534 times.

 A for loop example in Praat looks like this: